w3f/Grants-Program/applications/tdot.md

 ### Project Details

-tDOT is a synthetic DOT-pegged asset built on top of the stable asset protocol.
+tDOT is a DOT-pegged derivative built on top of the stable asset protocol.

-Stable asset is a synthetic asset based on Curve's stable swap algorithm and is back by a pool of assets with the same peg.
+Stable asset is based on Curve's stable swap algorithm and is back by a pool of assets with the same peg.
 It utilizes traders to dynamically rebalance pool composition while maintaining a consistent pool value, thus generating a synthetic asset whose peg is much stronger than any of the underlying assets.

-taiKSM is the first stable asset deployed on the Dotsama ecosystem.
+taiKSM is the first KSM-pegged derivative deployed on the Dotsama ecosystem.
 It aggregates liquidity from KSM and Acala's LKSM to generate unified KSM liquidity in Karura.

 <img width="707" alt="image" src="https://user-images.githubusercontent.com/3374016/158498318-a1a4269c-d93b-42f1-a944-3f663ae99073.png">